rafikalid/lru-ttl-cache/README.md

 	}
 });

-// Or set it using ::upsertCb
+// Or set it using ::onUpsert
-cache.upsertCb= function(key, userAdditionalArgs?: any[]){ /* Your Logic */};
+cache.onUpsert= function(key, userAdditionalArgs?: any[]){ /* Your Logic */};

-/** Arguments added after "mixedKey" will be grouped in an array and set as the second argument of "upsertCb" */ const item= cache.upsert(mixedKey, additionalArg1, additionalArg2, ...);
+/** Arguments added after "mixedKey" will be grouped in an array and set as the second argument of "onUpsert" */ const item= cache.upsert(mixedKey, additionalArg1, additionalArg2, ...);
 ```